Managing Cyber Risk in a Hybrid Work Environment

 PROVIDE A COMPANY VPN

-A Virtual Private Network or a VPN ensures that information is encrypted as it travels across networks.
-Therefore, mitigating the risk of a third-party intercepting it.
+A Virtual Private Network, or VPN, ensures that information is encrypted as it travels across networks, mitigating the risk of a third party intercepting it.
 A VPN is the most practical option for remote or hybrid teams to ensure data privacy.
-They can be used anywhere and don’t need different security controls based on where employees are working.
+It can be used anywhere and doesn’t need different security controls based on where employees are working.

 ACCESS CONTROL

 User authentication is the most important part of any security strategy, especially in a remote or hybrid environment.
-Every organisation should use best practices such as unique passwords, use of password managers and multi-factor authentication.
+Every organisation should follow best practices such as unique passwords, password managers, and multi-factor authentication.

 EMPLOYEE AWARENESS

-Educating your staff about cyber-security will ensure that they are aware of phishing tactics and best practices that they should follow while working remotely and in the office.
+Educating your staff about cybersecurity will ensure that they are aware of phishing tactics and best practices for working remotely and in the office.
 Discussing the importance of healthy password practices and safe web usage will instil a security-minded culture among employees.